MicrosoftDocs/cpp-docs.tr-tr/docs/mfc/reference/cricheditview-class.md

 ### <a name="return-value"></a>Dönüş Değeri

-Bu görünüm için nesne. `CRichEditCtrl`
+Bu görünüm için `CRichEditCtrl` nesnesi.

 ### <a name="example"></a>Örnek